 By leaving a gift to the NSPCC, you're helping to:

 We’re here to support families when they need help.
-We worked directly with almost 4,700 children and families last year.
+We worked directly with 1,800 children and families last year.
 Our research and services can help prevent abuse before it starts.

-Anyone can call our NSPCC helpline for help and advice, or to report abuse to the police or social services.
-We answered almost 85,000 contacts last year from people concerned about a child.
+Anyone can call our Helpline for help and advice from our dedicated child protection specialists.
+We answered almost 59,000 contacts last year from people concerned about a child.

 Childline gives children a voice – and is always here to listen when they need help.
 We also advise the government and campaign for legal reforms to help keep children safe.